Zacryl/Algorithm_Visualiser/README.md

 # Algorithm_Visualiser
 Created an Algorithm Visualiser using Windows Forms.
-Inspired by Michael Duffys implementation.
+Inspired and build on the implementation by Michael Duffy.